mvitgpt/Mental-Arithmetic-Quiz/README.md

 View the online quiz here [Mental Arithmetic Quiz]()

 Welcome to Mental Arithmetic Quiz.
-Mental Arithmetic Quiz is an online quiz which test your
+Mental Arithmetic Quiz is an online quiz where users can take part in randomly generated mental arithmetic quiz with the aim for learning or just a great way to exercise the brain and in so doing keeping the mind sharp.

 This quiz is targeted towards individuals